 In the primate world, rank is everything.
 Because humans are primates, it’s easy to see how power dynamics and relationships in groups play a massive role in our own societies.
 In chimpanzee societies alike, ranking behavior is also a part of their way of life.
 The course of history has been changed time and time again by conflict, affecting untold and innumerable outcomes.
 In the chimpanzee world at Gombe, the events taking place in the name of power may change this group forever.

-Ashley Sullivan is the Community Engagement Specialist at the Jane Goodall Institute, where she works to connect individuals with Dr. Goodall's vision, and the JGI mission.
+Ashley Sullivan is the Communications & Policy Officer at the Jane Goodall Institute, where she works to connect individuals with Dr. Goodall's vision, and the JGI mission.
 Ashley graduated Stony Brook University with a B.A. in Anthropology and a minor in Biology.
 She has a varied background including conservation, art, communications, digital media, design, photography, and documentary filmmaking.
-Ashley believes in sharing information to empower and in the need for storytelling.
+Ashley believes in sharing information to empower and in magic of storytelling to change hearts and minds.
 Through growing understanding and empathy, she believes it is possible to ignite positive change, every day.